-The area around the Prague Castle is the quietest of all the central areas.
+The area around the Prague Castle is the quietest of all the central areas but it’s also the highest so all the places below will require a hill walk, public transport or taxis.
 Some places have amazing views over the city.
 Due to the large numbers of palaces and government buildings in the area the choice of Prague Castle hotels is quite small so below you’ll find my favourites in the area.
 Most of the restaurants and bars in the area can be found at Hradcanska Namesti (in front of the main castle entry, Loretanska (the road leading up to the Cernin Palace) and Pohorelec (the square at the top of the hill).

 5 Star – Hotel Savoy